pingone-davinci/documentation/docs/clearbit/README.md

 The Clearbit connector allows users to auto-fill registration forms and look up general information about people/businesses.

-The Clearbit connector currently only has one capability that allows the user to insert an email address and, from the Clearbit API response, retrieve the following information: givenName(first name), familyName(last name), email, city, state, and country of that individual.
-If business information is wanted from the inserted email, printing the connectors rawResponse output parameter will display all additional data that clearbit has available.
+The Clearbit connector currently has one capability that allows the user to insert a person's email address and, from the Clearbit API response, return the following information about the individual:
+- givenName (first name)
+- familyName (last name)
+- email
+- city
+- state
+- country

+If business information is wanted from the inserted email, printing the connectors 'rawResponse' output parameter will display all additional data that clearbit has available about that individual.

 # Setup